ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 The corpus preparation described in §3.2 comprised a multi-stage optical character recognition (OCR) and text normalisation pipeline. *Cavaliers and Pioneers* Volume 3 was scanned at 600 DPI, yielding high-resolution page images in PDF format.

-We optimized OCR parameters through controlled experiments with Tesseract engine modes and page segmentation configurations, ultimately selecting LSTM neural network processing (OEM 3) with fully automatic page segmentation (PSM 3) based on quantitative text extraction metrics.
+I optimized OCR parameters through controlled experiments with Tesseract engine modes and page segmentation configurations, ultimately selecting LSTM neural network processing (OEM 3) with fully automatic page segmentation (PSM 3) based on quantitative text extraction metrics.
 The OCR workflow employed OCRmyPDF with page rotation detection, document deskewing, and custom configurations to preserve period-appropriate spacing patterns.

 Post-OCR text normalisation included: (1) removal of running headers and pagination artifacts, (2) contextual dehyphenation of line-break-split words, and (3) structural parsing to isolate individual land grant abstracts.
 Quality control involved manual inspection focusing on toponym preservation, with spot-checking indicating character-level accuracy exceeding 98% for toponyms.
 The processed corpus was then exported to CSV format for geolocation analysis.